This is the last day this week that I’ll be sending you one of my favorite past Copy Insiders and “What’s in Kim’s Mailbox” issues.

 You can not only drop in their name (assuming they’re linked to a study in your copy), you can drop in their logos, pull quotes, etc. Again, your results may vary.
 Some of these institutions may catch whiff and want your client to stop using their name (this has happened to one of my clients in the past, not for my promo though).

 And I’ve used this same strategy and seen it done countless times with financial promotions as well.
 Warren Buffett adds an instant celebrity and authority boost to just about any promotion…not just financial, but hybrid publications like Bottom Line Personal.

-For at least the 8 past years, Buffett has played a major role on the company formerly known as Boardroom's flagship newsletter's control promotion---first when it was held by Parris Lampropoulus, and more recently in Richard Armstrong's new control promo (I reviewed this in my January 25, 2019 issue of Copy Insiders.
+For at least the 8 past years, Buffett has played a major role on the company formerly known as Boardroom’s flagship newsletter’s control promotion–first when it was held by Parris Lampropoulus, and more recently in Richard Armstrong’s new control promo (I reviewed this in my January 25, 2019 issue of Copy Insiders.
 You can find it here.
 Update: it’s no longer on my blog.)

 Of course, if Mick, and Keith Richards for that matter, keep doing whatever they’re doing, I expect to see them rockin’ well into their eighties!
 Just wish I could take credit for it with the vitamins I sent over.

 P.S.
 Today is the last day of my half-price Pre-Black Friday Sale.
 You’ll need to act by midnight Pacific time TONIGHT to snag your 50% off savings on training like my Get Dangerously Good Copywriting System or Research Beast, both of which I’m considering raising the price on the first of the year (so you won’t see that anywhere near this price again).

 Go here and see what investing and going through these trainings can do for hitting ALL your goals in 2023 and beyond (and maybe even get yourself a business tax deduction for 2022 while you’re at it…)